kevinfiol/PlayniteGistLib/README.md

 ## Usage

-1. Download or clone this repository to your Playnite extensions directory, e.g., `$PLAYNITE_DIR/Extensions/PlayniteGistLib/`.
+1. Download or clone this repository to your Playnite extensions directory, `$PLAYNITE_DIR/Extensions/`.

 2. [Create a Github account](https://github.com/signup) if you don't already have one.